-These healthy chocolate baked donuts are the ultimate rich, yet healthier treat!
+These healthy baked donuts are infused with chocolate for the ultimate rich, yet healthier treat!
 Baked rather than fried, these fluffy glazed donuts are made from scratch with oat flour and almond flour for a nutrient-packed sweet treat.
 They require no yeast and are super easy to make for a fun dessert, snack, or breakfast! {Gluten-free & dairy-free-friendly}

 Made with almond flour, oat flour, and a number of other wholesome ingredients, these baked glazed donuts are moist and fluffy and a healthier take on your traditional donut!